bradford-hamilton/Ruby-On-Quails/guides/source/api_documentation_guidelines.md

 RDoc
 ----

-The [Rails API documentation](http://api.rubyonrails.org) is generated with [RDoc](http://docs.seattlerb.org/rdoc/).
-To generate it, make sure you are in the rails root directory, run `bundle install` and execute:
+The [Quails API documentation](http://api.rubyonquails.org) is generated with [RDoc](http://docs.seattlerb.org/rdoc/).
+To generate it, make sure you are in the quails root directory, run `bundle install` and execute:

 ```bash
   bundle exec rake rdoc